Seven Beauties (ballet): Background

+One of Ganjavi's "long narrative poems" was the inspiration for a symphonic suite The Seven Beauties of 1949, which was reworked into a full-length ballet.

-The first staging of the ballet was held on November 7, 1952, in the Azerbaijan State Academic Opera and Ballet Theater in Baku.
-National instruments were used in orchestration of the ballet, which give it a national tint.
+The ballet premiered on November 7, 1952, in the Azerbaijan State Academic Opera and Ballet Theater in Baku.
+Azerbaijani folk instruments were used in orchestration of the ballet, which give it a national tint.

 In 2008, a new staging of the ballet was held on the stage of the Azerbaijan State Opera and Ballet Theater.
-Famous Russian choreographer Vasiliy Medvedev became its chief ballet master.
-Yana Temiz – a writer from Turkey wrote a new libretto for staging.
-Elshad Bagirov who worked at the Bolshoi Theatre and was a conductor at the Opera and Ballet Theater of Istanbul, became the manager and conductor of the staging.
+Russian choreographer Vasiliy Medvedev became its chief ballet master.
+Yana Temiz – a writer from Turkey wrote a new libretto for the staging.
+Elshad Bagirov, who worked at the Bolshoi Theatre and was a conductor at the Opera and Ballet Theater of Istanbul, became the manager and conductor of the staging.
 Artist of the Bolshoi Theater Dmitriy Cherbadji worked on decorations and Tahir Salahov on costumes.

 On 13 October 2014, the ballet premiered in the United States at the Civic Theatre in San Diego, California before an audience of 3,000.